 FTTX is a general term for various optical fiber communication networks.
 Fiber to the Home (FTTH) and Fiber to the Building (FTTB)/ Fiber to the Curb (FTTC) are the major types of FTTX.

 Normally, the closer the fiber is to the terminal device, the higher construction cost and channel capacity it will bring.
 However, it also means a higher return on investment.

-Copperled is going to help our global partners to make a trade-off on investment and income with end-to-end FTTX turn-key solutions, including professional network planning and design, various engineering solutions, and customizable ODM products, etc.
+Copperled is going to help our global partners to make a trade-off on investment and income with end-to-end FTTX turn-key solutions, including professional network planning and design, various engineering solutions, and custom cable manufacturing, etc.

 In the following is further information about fiber to the home solutions, welcome to click on and choose the suitable FTTX network planning and inform us!